georgercarder/CalculuSol/README.md

 WIP calculus library

-- currently builds, differentiates and evaluates polynomials, many transcendental functions, functions combined by binary operations, and function composition // TODO increase test coverage of these aspects
+- wip outline to build, differentiate and evaluate polynomials, many transcendental functions, functions combined by binary operations, and function composition..
+Currently debugging this outline.
+NOT READY FOR PRODUCTION

 - todo is to support integration